pachyderm/pachyderm/doc/reference/pipeline_spec.md

 total.
 Incremental is design to work nicely with the `--split` flag to `put-file` because it will cause only the new chunks of the file to be displayed to each step of the pipeline.

+## Cache Size (optional)

+`cacheSize` controls how much cache a pipeline worker uses.
+In general, your pipeline's performance will increase with the cache size, but only up to a certain point depending on your workload.

 ## The Input Glob Pattern